jiangok2006/jetjone_blogs/content/posts/cjdropshipping/index.md

 * [an eBay store](https://www.ebay.com/str/jetjone) (starter plan)
 * an Amazon store
 * a TikTok store
 The Shopify and wed2c stores are for content (e.g. blog, YouTube, TikTok) and social (e.g. Facebook, Twitter) marketing.
 The eBay and Amazon stores do not need marketing but need to comply with platform rules and compete with other sellers on the platform.
 The TikTok store uses TikTok videos for marketing.
-These store help evaluate how well CJ support the platforms.
+These stores help evaluate how well CJ supports the platforms.

 # Profit margin :thumbsdown: